Source: Betsy Delgado, VOICES Education Center

 “There are some folk in this country who think that to make this country great again, we’ve got to exclude folks,” said the Rev. Mark Tyler, pastor of the Mother Bethel A.M.E.
 Church in Philadelphia.
 “We’ve always been great because we’ve always been open to strangers.”

-By; Ricki Reyna, Ellen Moynihan, Byron Smith, Erin Durkin
+In collaboration with Ricki Reyna, Ellen Moynihan, Byron Smith, Erin Durkin